ojm-it/modddels_1/README.md

-A dart generator for models, still in developement.
+A dart package, still in developement.